 Those closest to you can provide much-needed support and comfort during this delicate time.
 Reaching out to a loved one and letting them know you’re having a hard time can be vital for helping you move forward.

 Talking things out may make you feel a lot better, but if you’re not comfortable speaking with a friend, consider seeing a counselor who can walk you through processing your emotions.

 Focus on yourself

-When you’ve been with someone for a long period of time, it’s easy to lose your sense of self after being caught up in your partner’s needs.
+When you’ve been with someone for an extended period, it’s easy to lose your sense of self after being caught up in your partner’s needs.

-Try to take tangible steps for fostering the areas of your life you haven’t given enough attention to.
+Try to take tangible steps to foster the areas of your life you haven’t given enough attention to.
 This could mean spending more time traveling, signing up for a new class, or visiting with friends and family.

-Recognizing when a relationship has come to its end can be an emotional roller coaster with many ups and downs.
-But it’s important to remember that this stage will eventually pass and that you’ve made the right decision for you.
+Recognizing when a relationship has ended can be an emotional roller coaster with many ups and downs.
+But remember that this stage will eventually pass, and you’ve made the right decision.

 Above all, be kind to yourself throughout the process.
-By focusing on what makes you happy and brings you joy, you’ll be able to take the first step toward healing and recovery.
+By focusing on what makes you happy and brings you joy, you can take the first step toward healing and recovery.